Insulin is a hormone produced by the pancreas to help the body use and store glucose (sugar). Glucose is a source of fuel for the body.

 - Other health conditions

-Your provider can calculate the insulin dose for you.
+Your provider can calculate the insulin dose for you and teach you how to do the calculation.
 Your provider will also tell you how and when to check your blood sugar and time your doses during the day and night.

 Ways to Take Insulin

 Insulin cannot be taken by mouth because stomach acid destroys insulin.
 It is most often injected under the skin into fatty tissue.
 There are different insulin delivery methods available: